UoB-COMSM0166/2025-group-6/README.md

 ### Functional Requirements
 - **Core gameplay:** two mallets vs. one puck on a resizable board; left mallet under player control, right mallet under CPU or second player
 - **Scoring & win condition:** first to 10 goals wins; a goal only counts if the puck fully crosses between the opponent’s goal posts
-- **Streak-based power-up:** after three consecutive goals by one side, a Fire Power-Up icon spawns on that side, remains for 20 s, and—when collected—enlarges the opponent’s goal post for 10 s
+- **Streak-based power-up:** after three consecutive goals by one side, a Fire Power-Up icon spawns on that side, remains for 20 s, and when collected it enlarges the opponent’s goal post for 10 s
 - **Obstacles:** circular obstacles spawn randomly via `ObstacleHandler`, persist 10 s, and deflect the puck with bounce physics and sound feedback
 - **Power-Up pickup:** a mallet–power-up collision triggers `enablePowerUpEffect()`, enlarging the goal post and playing a pickup SFX
 - **Sound management:** background music, paddle hits, board bounces, goals, power-up pickups, and UI click-SFX are each toggleable in Settings